DrDonik/BeamScanner/README.md

 ### Who do I talk to? ###

-This repository is part of the DTU Fotonik "biophotonics" team.
+This repository is part of the DTU Health Tech "biophotonics" team.
-The main responsible is Dominik Marti: domar@fotonik.dtu.dk
+The main responsible is Dominik Marti: domar@dtu.dk